BRYTER is available for participants in the GLH2020.

 LONDON/BERLIN/25 February 2020: BRYTER will offer complimentary access to its no-code automation platform to participants of the Global Legal Hackathon 2020 (#GLH2020) to empower them to build digital legal applications.
 The Hackathon will take place in London on 6-8 March with BRYTER’s Customer Success Team supporting the event.

 BRYTER has agreed to offer complimentary access to its no-code automation platform to enable participants without coding skills to participate in the leading global hacking event, #GLH2020.
-With participants from a variety of firms and legal disciplines, #GLH2020 presents a unique opportunity to bring together lawyers, data scientists, programmers, legal engineers and others with an interest in innovation in legal services to encourage rapid development of solutions to optimize the delivery of legal services.
+With participants from a variety of firms and legal disciplines, #GLH2020 presents a unique opportunity to bring together lawyers, data scientists, programmers, legal engineers and others with an interest in innovation in legal operations to encourage rapid development of solutions to optimize the delivery of legal services.

 For three days, from 6 to 8 March, thousands of people in roughly 50 cities across the world will compete to build novel legal tech solutions.
 In London, teams will be judged by a panel consisting of Mo Zain Ajaz (Global Head of Legal Operational Excellence National Grid), Elizabeth Duff (Dean of Westminster Law School), Chris Grant (LawTech Director at Barclays Ventures), Rosemary Martin (General Counsel, Vodaphone), Isabel Parker (Former Director of Innovation, Freshfields), Jenifer Swallow (Director, UK LawTech Delivery Panel) and Nicola Tulk (Programme Manager at NESTA).